Berry-House-YYC/calgarygroups/src/content/organizations/grassroots/alberta-civic-integrity-project.md

 permalink: "/organizations/{{ page.fileSlug }}/"

 description: "An initiative monitoring and advocating for integrity in local governance.
-They likely focus on transparency, accountability, and civic engagement."
+They support trans people, and groups targeted by UCP policies."
 ---

 An initiative monitoring and advocating for integrity in local governance.
-They likely focus on transparency, accountability, and civic engagement.
+They support trans people, and groups targeted by UCP policies.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>